How to Perform a Security Audit Effectively?

 5. Conduct Vulnerability Assessments

-- Use automated tools to scan systems for vulnerabilities.
+• Utilize automated tools to scan your systems for any vulnerabilities.

 6. Perform Penetration Testing